My counselling privacy policy

 The GDPR also makes sure that I look after any sensitive personal information that you may disclose to me appropriately.
 This type of information is called “special category personal information”.

-• The lawful basis for me processing any special categories of personal information is that it is for the provision of health treatment (in this case counselling) and necessary for a contract with a health professional (in this case, a contract between me and you).
+- The lawful basis for me processing any special categories of personal information is that it is for the provision of health treatment (in this case, counselling) and necessary for a contract with a health professional (in this case, a contract between you and me).

 4. How I use your information